-Since Linux distros are available through the Microsoft Store, they are considered applications, which means that you can use the Settings app and the Windows Package Manager (winget) command to uninstall any distribution.
+Since Linux distros are available through the Microsoft Store, they are considered applications, which means you can use the Settings app and the Windows Package Manager (winget) command to uninstall any distribution.

 You can also use the --unregister